-Explain that by 8th grade, however, many people are no longer physically fit.
+Explain that by high school, however, many people are no longer physically fit.
 Ask the students why.
 Listen to their answers.

-Guide the conversation toward the fact that 8th graders are no longer running all the time -- like four-year-olds.
+Guide the conversation toward the fact that high schoolers are no longer running all the time -like four-year-olds.

 Ask the students: So, what do we have to do?

 Answer: Get fit!
 Tell everybody to hold up their fingers again.